kitetale/15-466-FinalGame/NEST.md

 This code is set up to build across Linux, Windows, and MacOS.

-Building will be done from the command prompt, using FTJam, the freetype project's fork of Perforce's excellent "Jam" build tool ([Documentation](https://www.perforce.com/documentation/jam-documentation) page at Perforce, for the curious).
+Building will be done from the command prompt, using Maek.
+Maek is a build system implemented as a single javascript file.

-To add or remove files from the build, read and edit the [Jamfile](Jamfile).
+To add or remove files from the build, read and edit [Maekfile.js](Maekfile.js).

 ### Setup